Four lines of priority action

 - The Biodiversity Agreement, of which Iberdrola has been a member since 2013 and which is promoted by the Biodiversity Foundation, which reports to the Spanish Ministry of Agriculture, Food and the Environment, is intended to show our commitment to the conservation of the environment and the sustainable use of biodiversity.

-- The Organisation Environmental Footprint (OEF), which defines the group's impact on biodiversity.
-The OEF encompasses all our business and allows us to know the effects of each technology on biodiversity.
+- The Corporate Environmental Footprint (CEF), which defines the group's impact on biodiversity.
+The CEF encompasses all our business and allows us to know the effects of each technology on biodiversity.
 Combined with the methodology for the assessment of ecosystem services (REIS, USAL Project), it allows us to determine goals for improvement:

-- Policy on relations with Stakeholders, approved by the Board of Directors.
+- Policy on relations with Stakeholders, approved by the Board of Directors on 23 October 2018.

-- Environmental Impact Studies before construction, using mechanisms for the analysis and prevention of impacts that take into account several alternatives and establish corrective measures to prevent, mitigate or compensate any possible damage.
+- Environmental impact studies before any construction, using mechanisms for the analysis and prevention of impacts that take into account several alternatives and establish corrective measures to prevent, mitigate or compensate any possible damage.

 - Protection of species and habitats by applying positive conservation management and researching locations and their surroundings.
 All actions, both regulatory and voluntary, have the goal of obtaining a positive net balance in our relationship with the environment.